What to Plant in May in Pennsylvania

 Cucumbers

-Cucumbers are fast growers that go from seed to harvest in 50–70 days, making mid-May sowing ideal even for zone 6a.
+Cucumbers go from seed to harvest in 50–70 days, making mid-May sowing ideal even for zone 6a.
 Plant seeds 1 inch deep, 12 inches apart for trellised plants or 36 inches for ground spreaders.
+Trellising improves air circulation and reduces powdery mildew.

 Squash and Pumpkins